stefanprodan/openfaas-flux/README.md

 declarative infrastructure and workloads.
 In practice this means using `git push` instead of `kubectl create/apply` or `helm install/upgrade`.

+OpenFaaS (Functions as a Service) is Serverless Functions Made Simple for Docker and Kubernetes.
+With OpenFaaS you can package any container or binary as a serverless function - from Node.js to Golang to C# on Linux or Windows.

+Weave Flux is a GitOps Operator for Kubernetes that keeps your cluster state is sync with a Git repository.
+Because Flux is pull based and runs inside Kubernetes you don't have to expose the cluster credentials outside your production environment.

 ### Install Weave Flux with Helm

 Add Weave Flux chart repo: